llvm/llvm-project/llvm/docs/DirectX/DXILResources.rst

      -
      - A ``target()`` type
      - A handle which can be operated on
-   * - ``%bind_space``
+   * - ``%reg_space``
      - 1
      - ``i32``
-     - Bind space ID in the root signature for this resource.
+     - Register space ID in the root signature for this resource.
    * - ``%lower_bound``
      - 2
      - ``i32``
-     - Lower bound of the binding in its bind space.
+     - Lower bound of the binding in its register space.
    * - ``%range_size``
      - 3
      - ``i32``